|Loan and Grant Programs|| Student Consumer

 CAROLYN KEEFE SCHOLARSHIP.
 The Carolyn Keefe Scholarship was established to honor Dr. Carolyn Keefe, professor emerita of communications studies, former longtime professor of speech communication, and a director of forensics at WCU.
 To qualify for the scholarship, a student must have completed at least two years on the Forensics Team, return to the University and participate in active competition the following year, have a minimum GPA of 3.0, and be a member of Pi Kappa Delta, national forensics honorary.

 VERA A. KENNY SCHOLARSHIP.
-This award is made to an incoming freshman enrolled in the College of Education.
+This award is made to an incoming freshman student enrolled in the College of Education.

 ALTA M. KETNER ’42 MUSIC SCHOLARSHIP.
 This scholarship was established by Alta M. Ketner ’42 for an endowed scholarship awarded to a deserving student in the School of Music.